What to Do After Your COVID-19 Test

 - Cover coughs and sneezes with a tissue or the inside of your elbow if you do not happen to be wearing a mask.
 Discard the tissue in a waste basket and then wash or sanitize your hands.

 - Wash your hands often with soap and water for at least 20 seconds; if soap and water aren’t available use a hand sanitizer with at least 60% alcohol.

-If you test positive, monitor any symptoms.
+If you test positive, monitor your symptoms.